5.2. Determinants via Cofactor Expansion#

 \[ \det{A} = 7\cdot 5 - 6\cdot 14 = -49. \]

 We call the procedure indicated in Definition 5.2.2 cofactor expansion along the first column.
+Note that this is exactly in line with Proposition 5.1.6.
 Often the word ‘cofactor’ is omitted and we simply say expansion along the first column.
 The signs are determined by the position in the matrix/determinant according to the following pattern

 \[\begin{split} \left|\begin{array}{ccccccc} + & - & + & \ldots & \ldots & \ldots & \ldots\\[.7ex] - & + & - & \ldots & \ldots& \ldots & \ldots \\[.7ex] + & - & + & \ldots & \ldots& \ldots & \ldots \\[.7ex] - & + & - & \ldots & \ldots& \ldots & \ldots \\[.7ex] \ldots & \ldots & \ldots & \ldots & \ldots& \ldots & \ldots \\[.7ex] \ldots & \ldots & \ldots & \ldots & \ldots& \ldots & \ldots \\[.7ex] \ldots & \ldots & \ldots & \ldots & \ldots& + & - \\[.7ex] \ldots & \ldots & \ldots & \ldots & \ldots& - & + \end{array} \right| \end{split}\]